benjaminfoo/Architect/readme.md

 listed in the file: https://github.com/benjaminfoo/Architect/blob/master/Data/Scripts/Manager/BuildingsManager.lua

-Planned features
+##### Planned features
 This is a list of planned features for later development - this will take some time however:
 - useable objects like beds, chairs, etc.
+- spawn dynamic entities like npcs, item
+- define custom entities
 - resource / cost management
-- spawn dynamic entities like npcs, items,